At a glance: settled in full vs. paid in full

 Impact on credit reports and future lending

-Whether your debt is settled or paid in full, the resolution gets reported to the major credit bureaus, which affects your ability to borrow in the future.
+Whether your debt is settled or paid in full, the resolution gets reported to the major credit bureaus.
+While both methods resolve your debt, there is a significant difference when it comes to automatic scoring or manual underwriting if you plan to take out a loan or apply for credit cards in the future.

 Paying in full is generally better for your credit score.
 It can improve your credit utilization ratio, boost your debt-to-income ratio and show lenders a positive repayment history.
 These factors can make it easier to qualify for credit cards, auto loans or a mortgage.